ethereum/builder-specs/README.md

 Local changes will be observable if "dev" is selected in the "Select a definition" drop-down in the web UI.

-It may be neccessary to tick the "Disable Cache" box in their browser's developer tools to see changes after modifying the source.
+It may be necessary to tick the "Disable Cache" box in their browser's developer tools to see changes after modifying the source.

 ## Releasing